German Cartel Office says KPN-Telefonica deal needs close scrutiny

-FRANKFURT, Aug 20 (Reuters) - The proposed tie-up of the German units of KPN and Telefonica will require close scrutiny by the German Cartel Office, the head of the antitrust watchdog said.
+FRANKFURT (Reuters) - The proposed tie-up of the German units of KPN (KPN.AS) and Telefonica (TEF.MC) will require close scrutiny by the German Cartel Office, the head of the antitrust watchdog said.

 “It is evident that such a combination would have a considerable impact on competition and will have to be investigated closely in all is facets,” the office’s President Andreas Mundt told Frankfurter Allgemeine Zeitung (FAZ) newspaper in an excerpt of an article to be published on Wednesday.